 c.
 2 Tablespoons of hummus with 1 cup of vegetables

 C. 2 Tablespoons of hummus with 1 cup of vegetables.
 I know this appears pretty obvious to most of you, but it’s an important point.
 Load up on vegetables when they’re available as an appetizer.
-They take longer to eat and add so few calories that you can eat them while socializing and no harm done to your waistline.
+They take longer to eat and add so few calories that you can eat them while socializing with no harm done to your waistline.
 Then, when the dessert trays come out, you can legitimately say you have no room for the sweet treats now.
 That full cup of veggies in this snack will fill you up.
 Add a zero-calorie beverage and you will be satisfied.
 The veggies and hummus also take some time to eat so that snack will keep you busy and away from the unhealthy foods on the buffet.

 Which cocktail has the least calories?